-Yes, while we normally require that pre-requisite courses be taken with a grade, pre-requisite course changes to Pass/Fail due to COVID-19 during calendar year 2020 and Spring 2021 coursework will be accepted to meet this requirement.
+Yes, while we normally require that pre-requisite courses be taken with a grade, pre-requisite course changes to Pass/Fail due to COVID-19 during calendar years 2020 and 2021 and Spring 2022 coursework will be accepted to meet this requirement.
 We already accept online coursework taken at accredited institutions.
 The MCAT will still be required.

 How do you view out-of-state applicants?